jlake89/cr-tester/README.md

 * _Enjoy!_

-_Just run this puppy on your web browser and read away!_
+_Just run this on your Chrome web browser and read away!_

 ## Known Bugs